 |Apply to||Doctoral students who are registered in a degree program at McGill in Fall term of application year apply through their Academic Unit at McGill.|

-- have achieved a first-class average, as determined by your university (McGill – 3.30), in each of the last two years of full-time study or equivalent;
+- Have achieved a first-class grade point average, as determined by your university, in each of the last two years of full-time study or equivalent

 Combined MA/PhD, fast-track and direct-entry PhD programs:

-- If you are or will be registered in a combined MA/PhD, fast-track (accelerating from a master’s program into a doctoral program without obtaining the master’s degree) or direct-entry PhD program, you may be eligible to apply for a CGS Master's Scholarship provided you have completed between zero and 12 months of graduate-level study by December 31 of the year of application;
+- Students who are or will be registered in a combined MA/PhD, fast-track (accelerating from a master’s program into a doctoral program without obtaining the master’s degree) or direct-entry PhD program, may be eligible to apply for a CGS Master's Scholarship provided the student has completed between zero and 12 months of graduate-level study by December 31 of the year of application;

-- If you are currently registered in a combined MA/PhD, fast-track or direct-entry PhD program, and have or will have completed more than 12 months or more of graduate-level study by December 31 of the year of application, you can only apply to the Doctoral Awards funding opportunity;
+- Students who are currently registered in a combined MA/PhD, fast-track or direct-entry PhD program, and have or will have completed more than 12 months or more of graduate-level study by December 31 of the year of application, can only apply to the Doctoral Awards funding opportunity;

-- At the time of application, you need not be assured of admission to a degree program.
+- At the time of application, students need not be assured of admission to a degree program.

 * If you are unsure if your research falls under SSHRC guidelines please email the agency directly with a summary of your research to confirm.
 If you apply to the inappropriate agency, or to multiple agencies, your application will be disqualified.

 Students seeking support for interdisciplinary research in areas covered by more than one of NSERC, CIHR and SSHRC (for example, research in Biomedical Engineering) should consult with one of the granting agencies well before any applicable deadlines.